simoboye/kafka-CodeQLTest/queries/escaping.md

 ## Recommendation
 Add a private modifier to the field declaration.
-If the state of the field must be exposed, consider creating syncronized getters and setters.
+If the state of the field must be exposed, consider creating synchronized getters and setters.

 ## Example
-Here is an example of defining a field as a private method, and with getters and setters in a syncronized way.
+Here is an example of defining a field as a private method, and with getters and setters in a synchronized way.

 ```java